anthonyjn08/the-recipe-hotspot/README.md

 The recipe detail page opens when users click on a recipe.
 It displays the full recipe details, such as ingredients, instructions and cooking time.
 The image is also displayed and logged in users have ability to like/unlike the recipe and add or view comments.

+### **Login/Logout/SignUp Pages**

+The login, logout and signup pages use the standard bootstrap/django features.
+The header and footer have been extended to these pages giving them a customised feel and appearance in line with the rest of the site.

 ## ** User Stories**